sanzceb/think-like-a-programmer/exercises/ch08/01/README.md

 end note
 ```

+### 8.1.2 Display the number of misses available

+- The method `availableMisses()` has been added.
+- This value is displayed to the player at the beginning of each turn.

 ## To be implemented

 - Check whether the guessed letter has been guessed before.
 - Check that the input is in lower case.
-- Display the number of misses available.
 - Offer the user to play again.

 ## Current Issues

+- Create a class to be the view for the user.
+- Extract the `cout` statements from the class `hangman_game`